Canouan Airport: Overview

-With the new 120-berth luxury super-yacht Glossy Bay Marina (the island's Camper and Nicholson marina, owned by Sandy Lane's Irish billionaire owner, Dermot Desmond), which boundaries with the Canouan Airport; the ultra 5 star luxurious Pink Sands Club (formerly the Grenadines Estate Golf Club and previously Raffles Resort with Trump International Golf Club and Casino), championship 18-hole, par 72, Jim Fazio-designed golf course set in 300 acres of a 1,200-acre estate, which forms the focal point of the Mandarin Oriental Hotel on the island; Tamarind Beach Hotel & Yacht Club and the Grenadines Estate private villas.
-Pink Sands Club, Canouan, was rebranded Mandarin Oriental, Canouan on July 3, 2018, and they have launched two luxury packages: "Land & Sea in Luxury" and "Jet Away & Play."
-This is Mandarin Oriental's first Caribbean resort.

 This 3.5 square mile island positions itself as “the ultimate luxury destination of the Caribbean.”
 Canouan was one of the locations of the Sports Illustrated 2009 Swimsuit Edition.

 Achievements of this magnitude would have been impossible to imagine twenty years ago.
 As recently as 1960, Canouan Island had zero infrastructures.
 The population was enduring blatantly impoverished conditions.
 They did not have a single jetty, airport or road and the only car belonged to the one policeman.
 There was no power source, clean drinking water, telephones, in-door plumbing, schools or doctor and only a primitive ferry system.
 Their sole source of income was from the sea.

 Facilities

 Canouan Airport features one single small passenger terminal building with basic facilities such as check-in-facilities as well as some shops and a restaurant and a covered observation deck.
 The airport terminal has immigration facilities for international flights but no international transfer area.

 The airport resides at an elevation of 11 ft above mean sea level.
 It has one runway designated 13/31 with an asphalt surface measuring 1791 × 30 m.
 Only Runway 13 offers PAPI.
 Runway 31 is usable under visual flight rules only.
 The runway is on the southwestern end of Canouan and parallels the south shoreline.
 Approaches and departures are over the water.
 The length of the main runway dictates that the airport cannot handle large wide-bodied aircraft.

 The airport has also just commissioned NDB/DME navigation equipment to complement the runway extension and has equipment to support instrument approaches for all-weather operation and illumination in both directions.
 Navaids, Meteorological System (AWOS) and Runway Lighting designed and installed by Aeronav.
 All systems were commissioned in compliance with ICAO and FAA recommendations.
 A strong crosswind from the northeast sector is common especially between December and March.
 The airport is in operation at day and night.

 Canouan Airport falls under category six (6) of the Aerodrome Category (ICAO Index).
 The airport has its own fire brigade, equipped with a fire engine suited to the present operations.